Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Badiou's Ontological Reduction

 \begin{dfn} An external Heyting algebra is a set $T$ with a partial order relation $<$, a minimal element $\mu \in T$, a maximal element $M \in T$.
 It further has a 'conjunction' operator $\wedge: T \times T \to T$ so that $p \wedge q \leq p$ and $p \wedge q = q \wedge p$.
 Furthermore, there is a \textit{proposition} entailing the equivalence $p \leq q$ if and only if $p \wedge q = p$.
 Furthermore $p \wedge M = p$ and $\mu \wedge p = \mu$ for any $p \in T$. \end{dfn}

-\begin{rmk} In the language diagrammatically '\textit{internal}' to a topos, the minimal and maximal elements of the lattice $\Omega$ can only be presented diagrammatically.
-The internal order relation $\leq_{\Omega}$ can be defined as the so called \textit{equaliser} of the conjunction $\wedge$ and projection-map
+\begin{rmk} In the 'diagrammatic' language that pertains to categorical topoi, by contrast, the minimal and maximal elements of the lattice $\Omega$ can only be presented as diagrams, not as sets.
+The internal order relation $\leq_{\Omega}$ can then be defined as the so called \textit{equaliser} of the conjunction $\wedge$ and projection-map

 The symmetry can be expressed diagrammatically by saying that

 is a pull-back and commutes.
 The minimal and maximal elements, in categorical language, refer to the elements evoked by the so called \textit{initial} and \textit{terminal} objects 0 and 1.